RisingWorld/i18n/README.md

 **Note**: we did not specify a player, here, therefore the default locale will be used (i.e. `"fr"`)

 The `.locale` files are simply properties.
-They are using the `.locale` extention as a convention and for semantics.
+They are using the `.locale` extension as a convention and for semantics.

 Each localized strings are sent through the `string.format` function.
 Therefore, the locale files may look like this :